dragancristian2005/lumeo/README.md

 # Lumeo / Social Media WebApp

-Lumeo is a modern social media platform built with Angular, Tailwind CSS, and Firebase.
-Connect with friends, share posts, and engage with the community in real time.
+Lumeo is a social media platform built using Angular, Tailwind CSS, and Firebase.
+It provides real-time interaction features for connecting with others and sharing content.

 #  Features

-In Lumeo, you can:
+Lumeo allows users to:
-✔️ Create new posts, like, comment, or bookmark posts from friends
+- Create posts, like, comment, and bookmark content
-✔️ Explore popular posts and topics or search for new people
+- Explore popular topics and search for other users
-✔️ View all your notifications
+- View notifications
-✔️ Chat with your friends
+- Chat with friends
-✔️ See your bookmarks
+- Access saved bookmarks
-✔️ Manage your account
+- Manage account settings

 #  Screenshots